 Flexible Working (2027)

-ERA 2025 strengthens flexible working rights by requiring employers to demonstrate that any refusal of a statutory flexible working request is reasonable.
+ERA 2025 strengthens flexible working rights.
+Employers must show that any refusal of a statutory flexible working request is reasonable.
 The existing grounds for refusal remain, but employers will need to explain their reasoning.
 This is expected to come into force in 2027.

 Pregnancy and Maternity (2027)